The Reward Model Selection Crisis in Personalized Alignment

-\textsc{Pref-LaMP} derives from LaMP-5 \cite{lamp}, pairing researchers' abstracts with their titles.
+\keypoint{Dataset Construction} \textsc{Pref-LaMP} derives from LaMP-5 \cite{lamp}, pairing researchers' abstracts with their titles.
 Both are author-written, capturing individual style.
-We construct preferences via hard negative mining: (1) encode abstracts with Qwen3-Embedding-0.6B, (2) retrieve top-$k$ similar abstracts from other users, (3) sample one retrieved abstract and use its title as $y^{(r)}$, (4) use original title as $y^{(c)}$.
-This ensures rejections are topically relevant but stylistically different.
-Human-written negatives avoid shortcut learning—initial LLM-generated rejections let linear probes detect generation artifacts rather than preference signals.
+We construct preferences via hard negative mining: (1) encode abstracts with Qwen3-Embedding-0.6B, (2) retrieve top-$k$ similar abstracts, (3) sample one retrieved abstract as $x$ and use its title as $y^{(l)}$, (4) use original title as $y^{(w)}$.
+This ensures rejections are topically relevant but different in title formulation\footnote{Human-written rather than LLM-written negatives avoid shortcut learning.
+Initial LLM-generated rejections let linear probes detect generation artifacts rather than preference signals.}.

-\textsc{Pref-LaMP} is the first benchmark enabling non-circular evaluation through user-authored completions, measurable via ROUGE and BERTScore.
+\textsc{Pref-LaMP} is the first benchmark enabling direct behavioural evaluation of personalization through user-authored completions, measurable via ROUGE and BERTScore.